19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 While I highly recommend more time, it is fully possible to explore Granada in one day.
 Housing one of Spain’s most sought-after attractions, the Alhambra, Granada is a must-visit on any Andalucia itinerary.

-To get the most out of your day trip, I suggest getting skip-the-line tickets or preferably taking a guided tour of the Alhambra to see the whole complex and learn about its intriguing history.
-Check availability here.
+To get the most out of your day trip, I suggest getting skip-the-line tickets or, preferably, taking this guided tour of the Alhambra to see the whole complex and learn about its intriguing history.

 A day trip from Seville to Granada is an absolute must.
 Granada is no arguing one of the most beautiful cities in Andalucia!